Hilbert's fifteenth problem: Introduction

 While enumerative geometry made no connection with physics during the first century of its development, it has since emerged as a central element of string theory.

 Problem statement

-The entirety of the original problem statement is as follows:
+The entirety of the original problem statement, in English translation, is as follows:

 The problem consists in this: To establish rigorously and with an exact determination of the limits of their validity those geometrical numbers which Schubert especially has determined on the basis of the so-called principle of special position, or conservation of number, by means of the enumerative calculus developed by him.

 Although the algebra of today guarantees, in principle, the possibility of carrying out the processes of elimination, yet for the proof of the theorems of enumerative geometry decidedly more is requisite, namely, the actual carrying out of the process of elimination in the case of equations of special form in such a way that the degree of the final equations and the multiplicity of their solutions may be foreseen.